Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 The electronic throttle control connects your gas pedal to the butterfly valve in the throttle body.

-In the past, cars, trucks, motorcycles, and anything with an internal combustion engine, had a throttle cable or linkage (a physical component ‘linking’ the two).
-All cars before the late 1980s come with these setups.
+In the past, cars, trucks, motorcycles, and anything with an internal combustion engine, had a throttle cable or linkage (a tangible component ‘connecting’ the two).
+All vehicles before the late 1980s come with these conventional setups.

-This direct mechanical connection means the butterfly valve responds directly to your foot.
+This direct mechanical connection means the butterfly valve responds instantly to your foot.

-You can still see the mechanical throttle cables or linkages on old vehicles and many two-stroke engines, such as those on motorcycles, mopeds, ATVs, etc.
+You can still see the mechanical throttle cables or linkages on classic vehicles and many two-stroke engines, such as those on motorcycles, mopeds, ATVs, etc.

 However, these days, mechanical components are being phased out in favor of sensors and electrical circuitry.